-Bacteria found in water at Western State Hospital amid coronavirus outbreak
+Bacteria found in water at Washington psychiatric hospital

 “One building tested positive for coliform bacteria and a second building tested positive for E. coli – the building that tested positive for coliform bacteria was retested and tested negative,” she said.
 “Neither of these buildings are patient buildings.
 One is a maintenance building and the other is a building where activities are held.”

-There were no reports of illness from the water, she said.
+There were no reports of illness from the water, she said

 Out of an abundance of caution, a boil-water notice was issued and the state Department of Health was expected to visit the hospital on Friday to find the cause of the outbreak.